Skip to content

 thread.join()

-# we save the results to the JSON file
+# save the results in the jSON file

 dao.write_taxpayers_results(taxpayers)